-There is a broad range of rental assistance programs available to low-income families.
 There are projects done under the auspices of the federal Department of Housing and Urban Development (HUD), the Farm Service Agency (FSA), and a variety of other programs including those using Wisconsin Housing and Economic Development Authority (WHEDA) funds.
-The worker may request a current copy of HUD Form 50058 or Form 50059 to verify their rental assistance.
+For Section 8 residents, the worker may request a current copy of HUD Form 50058 or Form 50059 to verify their rental assistance.
 These forms are issued annually and can be verified that the most current form is provided by viewing the expiration date (Exp mm/dd/ccyy) showing on the form.
 Check with the local Housing Authority for the location(s) of building(s) they operate or know about.
 The WHEDA website lists some subsidized housing units in Wisconsin at www.wheda.com.